Mutated Peptide Generator

 Parameter Selection

-Peptide 1 and 2 Mutation Position
+Peptide 1 and 2 Mutation Position:

 Position in the peptide where the mutation should be located.
-By default, only one peptide per variant will be created.
-If you wish to create an additional peptide for a given variant with the SNP at a different position, fill in the ‘Peptide 2 Mutation Position’ field.
+By default, only one peptide per variant is created.
+To create an additional peptide with the SNP at a different position, fill in the Peptide 2 Mutation Position field.

-Frameshift Overlap
+Frameshift Overlap:

-Options include GRCh38 (default), GRCh37, and GRCm38/mm10.
+Reference Genome: Options include GRCh38 (default), GRCh37, and GRCm38/mm10.
 The selected genome should match the genome used to generate the VCF file.

 Results